 What to do with my assets – Step three

-What is wise?
+Wisdom comes with age.
 You could decide to reduce your combined bank balance with one bank to less than EUR 250.000, to avoid negative interest.
 You can use the excess money maybe to reduce your mortgage on the house or other debt.

 Calculate how much will be the negative interest amount charged to you.
 You might learn it can be so much as EUR 50.
 Eur 50 is not a reason to jump to conclusions to change your strategy, it is more an annoyance.